-The following table provides a reconciliation of credit losses recognized in earnings on fixed maturity securities for which a portion of the other-than-temporary impairment loss was recognized in Other Comprehensive Income (Loss) for the years ended December 31.
+The following table provides a reconciliation of credit losses recognized in earnings for fixed maturity securities, prior to the adoption of ASU No. 2016-13, for which a portion of the other-than-temporary impairment loss was recognized in Other Comprehensive Income (Loss) for the years ended December 31.

-2022 2021 2020 Credit losses on securities held at the beginning of the year \$ 3,996 \$ 3,884 \$ 4,445 Additional credit losses on securities for which an other-than- temporary impairment was recognized 34 482 19 Reductions for securities sold (4,030) (370) (580) Credit losses on securities held at the end of the year \$ \$ 3,996 \$ 3,884
+2022 2021 Credit losses on securities held at the beginning of year \$ 3,996 \$ 3,884 Additional credit losses on securities for which an other-than- temporary impairment was recognized 34 482 Reductions for securities sold (4,030) (370) Credit losses on securities held at the end of year \$ \$ 3,996